byterubpay/byterub-site/_posts/2016-04-24-overview-and-logs-for-the-dev-meeting-held-on-2016-04-24.md

 **\* DaveyJones**: quotes deBRUYNE from yesterday : dEBRUYNE pages othe, NoodleDoodle, smooth, tewinget, binaryFate
 **\<fluffypony>** so then the pool code is bad, right ?
 **\<hyc>** yeah, in my perspective anyway
-**\<xmrpromotions>** No comment on the code for https://github.com/byterubpay/bitbyterub/pull/794 but is there some way we can reach out to the family of warptangent to let them know we are very greatful for his contributions?
+**\<btrpromotions>** No comment on the code for https://github.com/byterubpay/bitbyterub/pull/794 but is there some way we can reach out to the family of warptangent to let them know we are very greatful for his contributions?
 **\<smooth>** i added a comment to 810
 **\<dEBRUYNE>** ^ His dad commented in the thread
-**\<fluffypony>** xmrpromotions: they're already speaking to us, and we've let them know
+**\<fluffypony>** btrpromotions: they're already speaking to us, and we've let them know
 **\<dEBRUYNE>** but let's stick to -dev decisions for now
 **\<smooth>** 818 i think needs review by a cryptographer before we release that feature
 **\<fluffypony>** agreed